 Given the poor job outlook reported here, one solution may be to reduce the number of urology training positions in Canada.
-However, it is unclear if the current population-to-urologist ratio is optimal given the long wait times for urological procedures and the fact that the population-to-urologist ratio has not changed over the past 20 years despite an aging population.
+However, it is unclear if the current population-tourologist ratio is optimal given the long wait times for urological procedures and the fact that the population-to-urologist ratio has not changed over the past 20 years despite an aging population.
 Furthermore, if we contract training programs because of this perceived lack of employment opportunity for recently graduated urologists, current academic centres may not be able to keep up with the growing clinical service demands.
-This may be further exacerbated by the start of competency based medicine in which there is more emphasis placed on skill acquisition for residents as opposed to simply providing service.
-One solution to meeting the service needs may be to increase utilization of hospitalists or similar physician extenders to fill the service gap.
-Increased utilization of fellows may be another mechanism that is allowing increasing service needs to be met.
+This may be further exacerbated by the start of competency-based medicine in which there is more emphasis placed on skill acquisition for residents as opposed to simply providing service.
+One solution to meeting the service needs may be to increase use of hospitalists or similar physician extenders to fill the service gap.
+Increased use of fellows may be another mechanism that is allowing increasing service needs to be met.
 Despite the negative outlook of the job market by the current graduating residents, more information is needed about the impact of decreasing the number of trainees in the context of current service demands and the anticipated population needs for urological care.

 When seeking out employment, the two most helpful resources reported by graduates were networking at meetings and staff urologists at their institutions.
 In a small discipline like urology, it makes intuitive sense that face-to-face meetings would play an important role in facilitating employment by allowing discussion of potential unofficial job openings, facilitating arrangement of electives, and allowing for collegial relationships to develop.
-Indeed, we found that comfort with partners was the most important factor to graduating residents seeking employment and it is likely that this sentiment goes both ways.
-Very few respondents were aware of any CUA or AUA initiatives to identify jobs in Canada or the USA respectively.
-At the time of writing this manuscript, the authors were aware of classified postings in the CUAJ and on the CUAJ website as well as an AUA job finder online tool.
-It is possible that with direct probing a larger proportion of graduates would have reported being aware of these tools.
-Nevertheless, this finding indicates a possible unfulfilled need that could be addressed by the CUA and AUA.
+Indeed, we found that comthis finding indicates a possible unfulfilled need that could be addressed by the CUA and AUA.